aws-samples/eks-blueprints-for-terraform-workshop/content/080_bootstrap/index.en.md

 weight: 80
 ---

-In this chapter, we will kickstart GitOps automation with a boostrap application.
+In this chapter, we will kickstart GitOps automation with a bootstrap application.